Prospective Parents and Families

 We are sure there are hundreds of questions you want answered.
 What does your dining service offer for dinner?
 And how will I know where to park when I visit?
 Don't feel overwhelmed!
 Even our current family members have tons of questions!
 So, we've put together a list of the most frequently asked questions that we hear from parents and families.
 If there's something you don't see on the list, let us know!
 We're here to help you and your student in any way we can.

 Click here to view the FAQs.

 In the Office of Student Affairs, we love Chatham.
-Our Vice President and Dean of Students will tell you just how much she loves it via her blog and twitter account!
-We’re all about social media so don’t hesitate to follow her journey and also Friend us on Facebook.
+Our Vice President and Dean of Students will tell you just how much she loves it via twitter account!
+We're all about social media so don’t hesitate to follow her journey on Facebook.
 If you want to hear from us directly then Contact Us!
 Shoot us an email or pick up the phone!